yagnasrinath/ipop-test/README.md

 ipop-test
 =========

 ipop-test provides test harness for ipop and helps deploying multiple ipop-nodes in cluster environment.
-It leverages python unittes framework (https://docs.python.org/2/library/unittest.html).
-With this script, you can deploy and run multiple ipop-nodes in blank VM.
+It leverages python unittest framework (https://docs.python.org/2/library/unittest.html).
+With this script, you can deploy and run multiple ipop-nodes in a single blank VM.

 TEST CLASSES
 ------------

 At this point, there are three test classes.
-TestInstall and TestLxcCreate classes are the prerequisite class, so you need to run these two classes before other test class.
+TestInstall and TestLxcCreate classes are the prerequisite classes, so you need to run these two classes before other test class.

 - **TestInstall**

-  Install XMPP and LXC.
+  Install XMPP and LXC in VM.

 - **TestLxcCreate**

-  Create LXC instances
+  Create LXC instances.
+The number of instances can be specified in script(instance_count).

 - **TestSocialVPN**

   TestInstall and TestLxcCreate should had run once before this test.
 This test send ping packet from one node to all the other nodes.
 For example, if instance_count is set 5, 5 lxc instances created and each instance sends ping to all the other ipop-nodes.
-In total, 20 differeng ping command runs.
+In total, 20 different ping command runs.

 ...